 Burlap + buffalo plaid = so much fun!
-Scrap material was left over from making envelope pillow covers and this banner with burlap and buffalo check was the perfect way to put it to good use.
+Scrap material was left over from making envelope pillow covers to create this banner with burlap and buffalo check.
+The perfect way to put it to good use.

 This buffalo check fleece blanket was a doorbuster deal at Michael's recently.
 Of course, I couldn't pass it up considering my latest buffalo plaid obsession.

 Supplies to make banner with burlap and buffalo check:

 This post contains affiliate links.
 See my full disclosure policy for details.

 - ⅓ yard of your favorite fabric.
 It doesn't have to be buffalo plaid;-) BUT, in case that is what you really want, here is a link to red and black buffalo check fabric sold by the half yard on Amazon.

 - Thread to match fabric

 - Sewing machine.
 Here is a link to my model.
 It works great for beginning sewers such as myself.